 The P/E Ratio can tell you what kind of premium investors are willing to pay to get a piece of this company.
 P/E Ratios should always be considered in the context of the industry group.

-The PE Ratio – Is the Company Cheap, Fairly Priced or Overpriced?
-Comparing Value
+Is a Company Cheap, Fairly Priced or Overpriced?

 The Price to Earnings ratio is a simple calculation that may take a little bit of time to understand.
 But once you understand it, it can be very useful.